 This discussion and analysis is intended to serve as an introduction to the Authority's financial statements.
 It begins by presenting and explaining the financial statements.
-These statements have been prepared according to accounting principles generally accepted in the United States of America (GAAP).
-Revenues and expenses are recorded using the accrual basis of accounting, meaning that they are recorded and recognized by the Authority as earned/incurred, regardless of when cash is received or paid.
+These statements have been prepared according to accounting principles generally accepted in the United States of America (GAAP) as applied to governmental units.
+As a business-type activity, the Authority's revenues and expenses are recorded using the accrual basis of accounting, meaning that they are recorded and recognized when earned/incurred, regardless of when cash is received or paid.

-The balance sheets present information on all the Authority's assets and deferred outflows of resources, less liabilities and deferred inflows of resources, resulting in net position.
+The balance sheets present information on all the Authority's assets and deferred outflows of resources less liabilities and deferred inflows of resources with the difference reported as net position.
 Increases or decreases in net position serve as a relative indicator as to whether the Authority's financial position is strengthening or weakening over time.

-The statements of revenues, expenses and changes in net position show the results of the Authority's operations during the year and reflect both operating and non-operating activities.
+The statements of revenues, expenses, and changes in net position show the results of the Authority's operations during the year and reflect both operating and non-operating activities.
 Changes in net position reflect the operational impact of the current year's activities on the financial position of the Authority.

 The statements of cash flows provide an analysis of the sources and uses of cash.
-The cash flow statements show net cash provided or used in operating, capital and related financing, noncapital financial and investing activities.
+The cash flows statements show net cash provided or used in operating, capital and related financing, noncapital financing, and investing activities.